Euthynnus lineatus: Distribution

 Eastern tropical Pacific from San Simeon, California to northern Peru and the Galápagos Islands.

 Fisheries

 No targeted fishery exists for this species, though it is taken incidentally in the course of other fishery operations.
+Like the closely related little tunny, its meat is regarded as subpar due to it being very bloody and red, and is often thrown back.

 Biology

 E. lineatus is a pelagic and oceanodromous species which is rarely recorded where the surface temperature falls below 23 °C. The larvae are most commonly found at temperatures higher than 26 °C. It is generally distributed in surface waters which are no more than 386 km from land.
-E. lineatus will form multi-species schools with yellowfin tuna and skipjack tuna.
-It shows opportunistic predatory behaviour, sharing its feeding pattern with other tunas, as well as dolphins and other large predatory fish, with which it also competes.
+E. lineatus will form multi-species schools other scombridaes like the yellowfin tuna and skipjack tuna.
+It shows opportunistic predatory behavior, sharing its feeding pattern with other tunas, as well as dolphins and other large predatory fish, with which it also competes.
+Like other tunas, the fish breaths through ram ventilation, so it must continue swimming to intake oxygen.

 The spawning of this species has a wide geographical and temporal distribution, and in the eastern tropical Pacific it has been shown to occur over a wide area from coastal to oceanic waters.